The Kickstart.

 has stalled.

 A call that's been on the agenda for months.
-It gets discussed, deferred, reopened.
-The team has stopped believing it will ever be made.
+It gets discussed, parked, reopened.
+The team has stopped believing it'll ever be made.

-Activity everywhere, sprints running, updates flowing.
+Activity everywhere.
+Sprints running, updates flowing.
 Nothing measurable is shifting.
-Everyone is working hard on the wrong things, and no one can agree on the right ones.
+Everyone's working hard on the wrong things.

 The direction changed.
-The reorganisation happened.
-Three months on, the team is still delivering the old plan because the new one never properly landed.
+The reorg happened.
+Three months on, the team is still delivering the old plan because the new one was never really agreed.

-Leadership and the delivery team hold different definitions of what success and 'finished' actually mean.
-No one says it out loud.
+Leadership and the delivery team mean different things by 'finished'.
+Nobody says it.
 Every meeting is polite.
 Nothing changes.

 A new leader joined and inherited a programme they didn't scope.
-The team doesn't know whether to follow the old plan or wait for the new one.
-Delivery has stalled.
+The team can't tell whether to follow the old plan or wait for the new one.
+Delivery has stopped.

-A system replacement, a data platform, an operating model change.
-It was announced.
-No one was given clear ownership, scope or success criteria.
-It's moving, but it isn't going anywhere.
+A new system, a data platform, an operating model change.
+It got announced.
+Nobody got clear ownership, scope or a definition of success.
+It moves, but it's not going anywhere.

-The board has named the drift.
-You have a short window to show coherence.
+The board has noticed the drift.
+You've got a short window to show things are back on track.
 You need alignment fast, not another strategy deck.

-Every week of slippage is measurable in money: licences running, contractors billing, value deferred.
+Every week of slippage costs money: licences running, contractors billing, value pushed out.
 You know what needs to happen.
-You can't get everyone pulling in the same direction.
+You just can't get everyone moving the same way.

 What I do

-I come in for 5 to 10 days.
-I start by speaking to the people doing the work, not just the steering group, because that's where the real blockers sit.
-I find the source of the drift: missing trust, unspoken requirements, poor data quality, conflicting definitions of success.
-Then I run an Alignment Session where the uncomfortable truths get named in the room, in front of the people who need to hear them.
-We close with a Delivery Charter: a clear, stress-tested plan that every stakeholder has genuinely signed up to.
+Five to ten days, in the room with you.
+I start by talking to the people doing the actual work, not just the steering group, because that's where the real blockers usually sit.
+I find what's causing the drift: missing trust, unspoken requirements, dodgy data, two halves of the room quietly aiming at different things.
+Then I run a session where the difficult things get said out loud, in front of the people who need to hear them.
+We close with a written plan that every person in the room has actually signed up to.

 What it produces

 Not a report.
 Not a slide deck.
-A shared operating reality.
-One version of what good looks like, owned by the whole team and written down so the decisions hold.
+A single picture of the work, written down so the decisions hold.

 What it isn't

-I don't recommend and leave.
-I stay until the alignment is real, not just agreed.
+I don't drop in a set of recommendations and leave.
+I stay until the agreement is real, not just polite.

-Runs 5,10 days · Fixed scope · Decisions, not documents
+Runs 5 to 10 days · Fixed scope · Decisions, not documents

-I have spent more than a decade leading complex data, systems and operations programmes across sectors, and I have sat inside enough stalled ones to know that the problem is rarely the technology.
-It is almost always an unmade decision wearing a delivery costume.
-The Kickstart exists to find it and force it into the open quickly.
+Over a decade running data, systems and operations programmes across sectors has taught me one thing about stalled work: the problem is almost never the technology.
+It's almost always a decision nobody has made, dressed up as a delivery issue.
+The Kickstart exists to find it and get it made.

-I run delivery at Ahonsi & Co as Implementation Architect, and I bring the same structural reasoning to a five-day reset that I bring to a six-month programme: where does this break, who actually needs to decide, and what does it cost to keep waiting.
+I run Stratford Ellis as Lead Data Consultant, and the same way of thinking goes into a five-day reset as into a six-month programme: where does this break, who actually needs to decide, and what does it cost to keep waiting.

 If this is